Alexdiaz711/NBA-2nd-Half-Predictions/README.md

 ## Tuning Models

-Tuning different machine learning models is a time-consuming processs and much effort is put into gaining incremental improvements in algorithm performance.
-With repect to this project, the following models were tuned: Logistic Regression, Random Forest Classifier, Gradient Boosting Classifier, and a forward-feeding Neural Network with one hidden layer.
+Tuning different machine learning models is a time-consuming process and much effort is put into gaining incremental improvements in algorithm performance.
+With respect to this project, the following models were tuned: Logistic Regression, Random Forest Classifier, Gradient Boosting Classifier, and a forward-feeding Neural Network with one hidden layer.

 For model-tuning, a train-test split was used.
 25% of the data was set aside for later testing and choosing between the optimized version of each model.
 The remaining 75% of the data was used in Grid Search with 10-fold cross-validation to tune each model.